camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/out-of-the-box-connectors/available-connectors-overview.md

 ---
 id: available-connectors-overview
 title: Overview
-description: Take a closer look at the connectors available in Camunda Platform 8.
+description: Take a closer look at the Connectors available in Camunda Platform 8.
 ---

 This section gives an overview of the **out-of-the-box connectors** available in Camunda Platform 8: